AbdurraoufE/todoApp/README.md

 ## Future-Plans

-- Add a sign-up/login page
+- Create a sign-up/log-in page
-    - Sign-out page
+    - Option for a Sign-out page
 - Option to create folders (QOL update)
 - Publish the app on Google Play Store